isabella232/ilt-getting-started-with-puppet-issues/Linux/lab-13.1-Class-params/README.md

 **_Whenever you see_** **studentN,** **_ it refers to your assigned student number, such as_** **student4.**

-# Setup

-To complete this lab, you will need either a Windows host machine using Visual Studio Code, or a Linux shell.

 # Steps

 ### Update the time module

 In this step you will make a slight change to the existing code in your `time` profile.

-Connect to your Windows student machine and open Visual Studio Code with your cloned time repo.
-Or if you are on Linux, open the appropriate file with an editor.

 Change the code from this: